-Prohibition of Sales to EEA Retail Investors
+Prohibition of Sales to EEA and United Kingdom Retail Investors

-In addition to the restrictions under the AIFMD, the units of ITOCHU Advance Logistics Investment Corporation ("IAL" or the "AIF") are not intended to be offered, sold or otherwise made available to and should not be offered, sold or otherwise made available to any retail investor in the European Economic Area, or the EEA.
-For these purposes, a retail investor means a person who is one (or more) of: (i) a retail client as defined in point (11) of Article 4(1) of Directive 2014/65/EU, as amended, or the MiFID II; or (ii) a customer within the meaning of Directive (EU) 2016/97, where that customer would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II; or (iii) not a qualified investor as defined in Regulation (EU) 2017/1129, as amended, the Prospectus Regulation.
-Consequently no key information document required by Regulation (EU) No 1286/2014, or the PRIIPs Regulation, for offering or selling the units of IAL or otherwise making them available to retail investors in the EEA has been prepared and therefore offering or selling the units of IAL, or otherwise making them available, to any retail investor in the EEA may be unlawful under the PRIIPs Regulation.
+In addition to the restrictions under the AIFMD, the units of ITOCHU Advance Logistics Investment Corporation ("IAL" or the "AIF") are not intended to be offered, sold or otherwise made available to and should not be offered, sold or otherwise made available to any retail investor in the European Economic Area (the "EEA") or the United Kingdom.
+For these purposes, a retail investor means a person who is one (or more) of: (i) a retail client as defined in point (11) of Article 4(1) of Directive 2014/65/EU, as amended (the "MiFID II"); or (ii) a customer within the meaning of Directive (EU) 2016/97, where that customer would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II; or (iii) not a qualified investor as defined in Regulation (EU) 2017/1129, as amended (the "Prospectus Regulation").
+Consequently no key information document required by Regulation (EU) No 1286/2014, or the PRIIPs Regulation, for offering or selling the units of IAL or otherwise making them available to retail investors in the EEA or the United Kingdom has been prepared and therefore offering or selling the units of IAL, or otherwise making them available, to any retail investor in the EEA or the United Kingdom may be unlawful under the PRIIPs Regulation.